padrinobook/padrinobook/chapters/creating_the_application.md

 Besides the `project` option for generating new Padrino apps, the following table illustrates the other generators available:

-- `admin`: A very nice built-in admin dashboard.
+- `admin`: A  built-in admin dashboard to manager your entities.
 - `admin_page`: Creates for an existing model the CRUD operation for the admin interface.
 - `app`: You can define other apps to be mounted in your main app.
 - `controller`: A controller takes date from the models and puts them into view that are rendered.